syncfusion-content/xamarin-docs/Xamarin/SfGradientView/Getting-started.md

 #### Adding SfLinearGradientBrush

-`SfLinearGradientBrush` is a smooth transition of colors along a straight line.
+`SfLinearGradientBrush` is used to create linear gradient effects.

 {% tabs %}
 {% highlight xaml %}